Malcolm Smith (American football): Jacksonville Jaguars

 On October 22, 2019, Smith was signed by the Jacksonville Jaguars.
 He appeared in 2 games as a backup.
 He was released on November 5.

 Dallas Cowboys

-On December 17, 2019, Smith was signed as a free agent by the Dallas Cowboys to provide depth because of injuries for the last 2 games, reuniting with his former defensive coordinator Kris Richard.
+On December 17, 2019, Smith was signed as a free agent by the Dallas Cowboys to provide depth because of injuries for the last 2 games of the season.
+He reunited with his former defensive coordinator Kris Richard.
 He appeared in 2 games with one start, registering 5 tackles and one forced fumble.

 Cleveland Browns

 Smith signed with the Cleveland Browns on August 23, 2020.
 In Week 3 against the Washington Football Team, Smith recorded his first interception as a Brown during the 34–20 win.
 This was Smith's first interception since 2016.
 He was placed on the reserve/COVID-19 list by the Browns on December 31, 2020, and activated on January 9, 2021.
+He appeared in 15 games with 4 starts, collecting 72 tackles (fourth on the team), one sack, one interception, 2 passes defensed and one forced fumble.

 Smith re-signed with the Browns on March 18, 2021.
+He appeared in 15 games with 6 starts, registering 51 tackles, 2 interceptions and 5 passes defensed.